NOTICE TO CURRENT AND FORMER YELLOW CORPORATION EMPLOYEES. More Info

-In accordance with the provisions of 19 Del.C. §2322(D), certification is required for a health care provider to provide treatment to an employee, pursuant to Delaware’s Workers’ Compensation Statute, without the requirement that the health care provider first pre-authorize each health care procedure, office visit or health care service to be provided to the employee with the employer if self-insured, or the employer’s insurance carrier.
-Pursuant to 19 Del.C. §2322B and F, for purposes of the Certification requirements of §2322D, “health care provider in an inpatient hospital setting” specifically includes physicians, chiropractors and physical therapists providing treatment to an injured worker during his/her period of inpatient hospitalization; all other personnel employed by a hospital providing treatment to an injured worker during his/her period of inpatient or outpatient hospitalization are excluded from the Certification requirements of this Subsection.
+In accordance with the provisions of 19 Del.C. §2322(D), certification is required for a health care provider to provide treatment to an employee, pursuant to Delaware’s Workers’ Compensation Statute, without the requirement that the health care provider first pre-authorizes each health care procedure, office visit or health care service to be provided to the employee with the employer if self-insured, or the employer’s insurance carrier.
+Pursuant to 19 Del.C. §2322B and F, for purposes of the Certification requirements of §2322D, “health care provider in an inpatient hospital setting” specifically includes physicians, chiropractors, and physical therapists providing treatment to an injured worker during his/her period of inpatient hospitalization; all other personnel employed by a hospital providing treatment to an injured worker during his/her period of inpatient or outpatient hospitalization are excluded from the Certification requirements of this Subsection.
 With regard to any hospital facility providing inpatient and/or outpatient services, to be Certified in accordance with the provisions of §2322D so that pre-authorization from the employer or insurance carrier for the employer is not required for each health care procedure, office visit or health care service provided to an injured employee, the person completing and signing the Health Care Provider Application for Certification on behalf of the hospital shall have the authority to do so and must attest to and be responsible for the completion of all of the requirements set forth on such Application.
 Services provided by an emergency department of a hospital pursuant to §2322B shall not be subject to the requirement of Certification.
 The provisions of §2322(D) shall apply to all treatments to employees provided after the effective date of the rule/regulation provided by this subsection and regardless of the date of injury.
 A health care provider shall be certified only upon meeting the following minimum certification requirements:

 In addition to the above, the health care provider to be certified must agree to the terms and conditions set forth on the Health Care Provider Application for Certification, as follows: